LegitCirtuitz/oscli/README.md

-# OS CLI
+# MP CLI
-A Command Line interface built from batch, for all operating systems.
+MPCLI is a Multi Purepose Command Line interface, built for Windows in batch.
-Converted from Batch to Bash.